nabsie/Horiseon_refactor/README.md

 ## Description

-As a marketing agency we were tasked with refactoring the webpage for Horiseon by adding semantic HTML and making the site more accessible.
+As a marketing agency we were tasked with refactoring the webpage for Horiseon by adding semantic HTML and making the site more accessible for the user.

 ### What we did